 These are all of the changes she received when the game switched from Overwatch 1 to Overwatch 2.

 These are the abilities and weapons that Mercy uses in Overwatch 2.
 Learning all about them will help you better understand the mechanics of Mercy.
 If you time everything correctly, then you can become the worst hero for your enemies.
 If you see a Pharah in your team, pick up Mercy.
-Yes, we know that there are better heroes subjectively, but Pharah and Mercy’s combo is what makes both of them deadly.
+Yes, I know that there are better heroes subjectively, but Pharah and Mercy’s combo is what makes both of them deadly.

 Apart from that, learn all about her abilities, so you know when to use them and when to skip past them.